Columbia Newton Ridge Plus Waterproof Amped - Women's Review

 Durability

-Throughout our three-month test of the best women's hiking boots, the Columbia Newton Ridge showed very little sign of wear and tear.
+Throughout our three-month test of women's hiking boots, the Columbia Newton Ridge showed very little sign of wear and tear.
 The leather uppers are durable, none of the seams blew out, and the soles remained intact.
 That said, these boots are much less expensive than the majority of the models in this review, and unfortunately, that means that they will probably wear out faster.
 The construction is just not meant to last as long as that of a heavy-duty, full-leather leather upper.
 That said, for those just getting into hiking or planning on using these boots for occasional or moderate outings, the Newton Ridge is a great option.

 Should You Buy the Columbia Newton Ridge Plus?